AlFcl/laravel-docker/README.md

 ¡Listo!
 Ahora Alf y Laravel están listos para trabajar juntos en tu sistema.
 🚀 Instructions in English
+🌌 Project's Origin

+This project is inspired by and based on pitocms/laravel-docker.
+However, it has been enhanced and adapted to provide a more robust and customized experience.
+We will keep making improvements and adjustments as we see fit.
 1. 🎥 Before we start

 Just like Alf needs his food and his couch, you first need to ensure you have Docker and docker-compose installed on your system.